pellse/assembler/README.md

 ## Use Cases

-The Assembler library can be used in situations where an application needs to access data or functionality that is spread across multiple services.
+CohereFlux can be used in situations where an application needs to access data or functionality that is spread across multiple services.
 Some common use cases include:

-1. **CQRS/Event Sourcing**: The Assembler library can be used on the read side of a CQRS and Event Sourcing architecture to efficiently build materialized views that aggregate data from multiple sources.
+1. **CQRS/Event Sourcing**: CohereFlux can be used on the read side of a CQRS and Event Sourcing architecture to efficiently build materialized views that aggregate data from multiple sources.
-2. **API Gateway**: The Assembler library can be used in conjunction with an API Gateway, which acts as a single entry point for all client requests.
+2. **API Gateway**: CohereFlux can be used in conjunction with an API Gateway, which acts as a single entry point for all client requests.
 The API Gateway can combine multiple APIs into a single, unified API, simplifying the client's interactions with the APIs and providing a unified interface for the client to use.
-3. **Backends for Frontends**: The Assembler library can also be used in conjunction with Backends for Frontends (BFFs).
+3. **Backends for Frontends**: CohereFlux can also be used in conjunction with Backends for Frontends (BFFs).
 A BFF is a dedicated backend service that provides a simplified and optimized API specifically tailored for a particular client or group of clients.
-4. **Reduce network overhead**: By combining multiple APIs into a single API, the Assembler library can reduce the amount of network traffic required for a client to complete a task.
+4. **Reduce network overhead**: By combining multiple APIs into a single API, CohereFlux can reduce the amount of network traffic required for a client to complete a task.
 This can improve the performance of the client application and reduce the load on the server.
-5. **Solve the N + 1 Query Problem**:  The Assembler library can solve the N + 1 query problem by allowing a client to make a single request to a unified API that includes all the necessary data.
+5. **Solve the N + 1 Query Problem**:  CohereFlux can solve the N + 1 query problem by allowing a client to make a single request to a unified API that includes all the necessary data.
 This approach reduces the number of requests required and database queries, further optimizing the application's performance.

 [:arrow_up:](#table-of-contents)

 ## Basic Usage
-Here is an example of how to use the Assembler Library to generate transaction information from a list of customers of an online store.
+Here is an example of how to use CohereFlux to generate transaction information from a list of customers of an online store.
 This example assumes the following fictional data model and API to access different services:
 ```java
 public record Customer(Long customerId, String name) {}